aleksa-sukovic/iclr2024-reward-design-for-justifiable-rl/README.md

 # Reward Design for Justifiable Sequential Decision-Making

-This repository contains the code and instructions necessary to replicate the results from the ICLR 2024 paper "[Reward Design for Justifiable Sequential Decision-Making](https://openreview.net/forum?id=OUkZXbbwQr)".
+This repository contains the code and instructions necessary to replicate the results from the paper "*Reward Design for Justifiable Sequential Decision-Making*" (ICLR 2024; [OpenReview](https://openreview.net/forum?id=OUkZXbbwQr); [ArXiv](https://arxiv.org/abs/2402.15826)).

 ## Dependencies